QuantSysBio/SPIsnake/README.md

 ### Clone repo + upload data
 Enter `git clone https://github.com/QuantSysBio/SPIsnake` to retrieve the latest code.
-If necessary, deposit your data in the correct directory using `sftp`.
-Instructions for using `sftp` can be found in the QSB getting started document.
+If necessary, deposit your data in the correct directory using `sftp`, `scp` or `rsync`.
+Instructions can be found in the [QSB getting started](https://pad.gwdg.de/s/JlkAOXJ2f#) document.

 ### Cluster execution
 - Make sure you are in the correct directory (`data/SPIsnake/SPIsnake`) and on the correct node (`s1604-fs01`)